GrozaMihaiRoland/Proiect-Drona-QuadCopter-Drona-Dumitru/README.md

 To design and build a fully functional quadcopter from scratch, integrating hardware and software systems for flight control and telemetry.

 ###  Key Features
-- Custom PCB for flight control
+- Custom PCB shield for sensor integration and motor control
 - swappable ESP32 microcontroller breakout-board
 - Altimeter, Gyroscope and Accelerometer sensor fusion
 - PID controller determined with a mathematical model